Steps To Suing Your Employer for Hostile Work Environment

 The Equal Employment Opportunity Commission (EEOC) defines a hostile work environment as one that intimidates employees with “unwelcome conduct that is based on race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.”

 Every employee is legally entitled to work in safe and healthy environments.
-This article will discuss what constitutes a hostile work environment and the legal action you can take to protect yourself.
+This article will discuss what constitutes a hostile work environment and the you can take to protect yourself.

 How to Respond to Misconduct in the Workplace?